hconhisway/MLcourseHW/README.md

 Run RandomForest with Normal or Estimate True to run 2 (d) 2(e).

 Run GD.py or SGD.py to get results from HW2 4(a) 4(b) separately.
 Analytical form is also implemented in SGD.

+Run perceptron.py and variants with corresponding name in folder Perceptron for HW3.